 In fact it still isn’t completely discredited.
 How did Percy know to contact Aberforth Dumbledore the night the balloon went up, eh?
-How did he even know who Aberforth Dumbledore was?
+Or for Aberforth to contact him?
+How did Percy even know who Aberforth Dumbledore was?
 Percy was never a member of the DA.
-Or the Order of the Phoenix.
+Nor the Order of the Phoenix.
 Or was he?

 ETA: We now know that it was supposedly no such thing.
-But, even now it still looks as if there might have been a possibility in that direction.
+But, even now it still looks as if there could have been possibilities in that direction.

 By that point in the series Dumbledore knew that he needed all the inside information on the Ministry that he could get.
 And not all of his spies are spying on Voldemort.
 Even if the DEs in the Ministry looked at Percy’s blood-traitor upbringing and Muggle-born [former?] girlfriend, and decided that he isn’t good recruitment material, he was still now in a position to hear things inside the Ministry that no one would ever tell his father.

 But if Percy Weasley had gone undercover, no one but Dumbledore, Percy, and/or Percy’s contact knew it.
 And we wouldn’t be told about it until the adventure was over.
 Harry’s raid on the Department of Mysteries didn’t flush all of Voldemort’s supporters in the Ministry out from cover.
+Or, indeed, any.
+So far as we know, none of the DEs captured were Ministry employees.
 The Ministry was still harboring any number of Voldemort’s moles.
 Dumbledore still needed agents there.

 And even at that, after HBP I’d have been inclined to downgrade Percy from the status of spy to that of informer.